Department of Anthropology

 Department of Language Studies

-Dr. Azita Taleghani, Senior Lecturer of Persian.
+Dr. Azita Taleghani, Associate Professor of Persian.
 Dr. Taleghani teaches Persian language and literature, as well as linguistic studies, at the Department of Language Studies at UTM and the Department of Near and Middle Eastern Civilizations at UTSG.
 She is the Chief Book Review Editor for the journal Irannameh and serves as Program Coordinator for the Language Section of the Department of Language Studies.

 Department of Political Science